Joe Schmidt has announced an Irish side featuring six Ulstermen to face USA on Saturday (KO 18:30).

 It’s the first time since the second test match against Japan that Ulster have six representatives in the match day panel.
 Luke Marshall, Paddy Jackson, Jacob Stockdale, Kieran Treadwell started the match, while Sean Reidy and John Cooney who had just moved to the province, started as a replacement in a 35-13 victory.

-Connacht’s Finlay Bealham joins Munster’s Dave Kilcoyne and Niall Scannell in the front row while Iain Henderson links up with Tadhg Beirne to form an exciting and dynamic second row pairing.
+Connacht’s Finlay Bealham joins Munster’s Dave Kilcoyne and Niall Scannell in the front row while Henderson links up with Tadhg Beirne to form an exciting and dynamic second row pairing.
 Rhys Ruddock resumes the captaincy having led Ireland against Italy earlier in the series from blindside flanker.
-He is joined by Jordi Murphy and Jack Conan in the back row.
+He is joined by Murphy and Jack Conan in the back row.

 Johnny Sexton has been given the weekend off, so Joey Carbery takes the playmaking reigns at out half.
-He’s joined by John Cooney who will make his first start for Ireland at scrum half.
-Stuart McCloskey has played well this season for Ulster and warrants his inclusion at inside centre.
-Garry Ringrose starts at 13 while Darren Sweetnam, Andrew Conway and Will Addison form the back three.
+He’s joined by Cooney who will make his first start for Ireland at scrum half.
+McCloskey has played well this season for Ulster and warrants his inclusion at inside centre.
+Garry Ringrose starts at 13 while Darren Sweetnam, Andrew Conway and Addison form the back three.

 Ireland will be expecting to defeat the USA comfortably despite fielding a rotated side.
 However the visitors do have some familiar names.
 Their captain, Blaine Scully plays his rugby at Cardiff Blues and scored against Ulster in their victory back in March.
 In total he has made 46 appearances for Cardiff having joined from Leicester Tigers in 2015.